 1. Time of cognizance of the outbreak

 2. Location and approximate area affected

 3. Type of disease/intoxication

 4. Suspected source of disease/intoxication

 5. Possible causative agent(s)

 6. Main characteristics of systems

 7. Detailed symptoms, when applicable

 - respiratory

 - circulatory

 - neurological/behavioural

 - intestinal

 - dermatological

 - nephrological

 - other

-8. Deviation(s) from the normal pattern as regard ls
+8. Deviation(s) from the normal pattern as re gards

 - type

-- typedevelopment

-- - -

-- - - development

-- - - development place of occurrence
+- development

-- - - - development place of occurrence time of occurrence
+- place of occurrence

-- - - - development place of occurrence time of occurrence symptoms
+- time of occurrence

+- symptoms

-- - - - - development place of occurrence time of occurrence symptoms virulence pattern
+- virulence pattern

-- - - - - - development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern
+- drug resistance pattern

-- - - - - - development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose
+- agent(s) difficult to diagnose

-- - - - - - - - 9. development place of occurrence time of occurrence symptoms wirulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors

-- - - - - - - 9. development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other

-- development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other Approximate number of primary cases
+- presence of unusual vectors

+- other

-10. development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other Approximate number of primary cases Approximate number of total cases
+9. Approximate number of primary cases

+10. Approximate number of total cases

+11. Number of deaths

+12.

+12. Development of the outbreak

-11 See paragraph 2 of the chapeau to Confidence-Building Measure B.
+&lt;sup>11 See paragraph 2 of the chapeau to Confidence-Building Measure B.